mealaud/mealaud.github.io/content/about-me/index.md

 draft: false
 ---

+{{% figure "headshot.jpg" "70%" %}}
+me!
-{{% Headshot %}}
+{{% /figure %}}

 Hello!
 My name is Mealaud Mokhtarzad but I usually go by Mel.
 I’m a pure math major at UCLA (class of ’24).
-My interests include and are usually limited to: math, rock skipping, and clouds.
-If you need to contact me, [m.mokhtarzad at ucla dot edu]() is usually a good way to reach me---I check it daily.
+My interests include and are usually limited to: math, rock skipping, clouds, and writing.
+If you need to contact me, [m.mokhtarzad at ucla dot edu]() is usually a good way to reach me.

 ## Cool People